Ronmi/dockerkit/README.md

 ### Grouping

-Grouping can merge shell commands into one `RUN` command, recude intermediate layers needed when building image.
+Grouping can merge shell commands into one `RUN` command, reduce intermediate layers needed when building image.

 ## License